Namitha1004/social-feed-backend/DEPLOYMENT.md

 ### Database Persistence

+⚠️ **Free Tier Limitation**: Persistent disks are NOT available on free tier.

-- SQLite database is stored at `/data/dev.db` (persistent disk)
+- SQLite database is stored at `./data/dev.db` (in app directory)
-- Data persists across deployments
+- Data persists during service uptime
-- **Backup**: Consider exporting data periodically
+- **Data is LOST on redeploy or restart**
+- See `FREE_TIER_NOTE.md` for persistent database options

 ### Environment Variables